202C-Pilot/202C-Master-Course/forums-writing-activities.md

 1. How would you describe the project and its context for your peer?
 2. What are the strenghts of the planning work?
 What did your peer do well?
 3. What are the weaknesses of the planning work?
 What needs to be improved?
 4. How, exactly, can your peer improve their planning?
-What concrete suggestions for improvement do you have?
+What concrete suggestions for improvement can you provide?

 ## Writing Workshop 5
 * Part One, Friday: Draft Submission.
 Complete a draft of your IRG.